 Focus on the middle of the screen

-You need to listen to the bees and pay attention to the number of flashed at the bottom of the screen.
+You need to listen to the bees and pay attention to the number of flashes at the bottom of the screen.

 Count the number of flashes you see.